MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ## Step 4 - Configure device features

+In this step:

-✔️ In this step, **create baseline of security features and device features** that should be enabled or blocked.
+✔️ **Create baseline of security features and device features** that should be enabled or blocked.
 Assign these profiles during enrollment.

 For more specific information, go to [Step 4 - Create device configuration profiles to secure devices and access organization resources](deployment-plan-configuration-profile.md).